Growth of Sobolev norms in quasi integrable quantum systems: Applications

 For $\rho\in\left(\frac{\ell-1}{\ell+1},1\right]$, define

 \begin{definition} Given $f \in C^\infty(\R^4)$, we will write $f \in S^{m}_{AN,\rho}$ if $\forall \alpha, \beta \in \N^2$, there exists $C_{\alpha, \beta} >0$ s.t.

 with $\delta_1, \delta_2$ given by \eqref{le delte}.
-We will say that an operator $F$ is a pseudodifferential operator of class $\cA^{m}_\rho$ if there exists a symbol $f \in S^{m}_{AN,\rho}$ s.t. $F$ is the Weyl quantization of $f$. \end{definition}
+We will say that an operator $F$ is a pseudodifferential operator of class $\cA^{m}_\rho$ if there exists a symbol $f \in S^{m}_{AN,\rho}$ s.t.\ $F$ is the Weyl quantization of $f$. \end{definition}

 \begin{remark} When $\rho=1$ the class of symbol $\cA^{m}_1$ reduces to the standard classes used to study the anharmonic oscillator (see e.g. \cite{HR82}).
-The case with $\rho<1$ was studied in \cite{anarmonico} \end{remark}
+The case with $\rho<1$ was studied in \cite{anarmonico}. \end{remark}

-The properties I are an immediate consequence of standard pseudodifferential calculus in $\R^{4}$. {Following \cite{CdV2, charbonnel, anarmonico}, the operators $A_1, A_2$ will be constructed in Subsection \ref{oscilla} by quantizing the classical actions. {The assumption A} will be verified in Subsection \ref{oscilla}, where we will prove the following:
+The properties I are immediate consequences of standard pseudodifferential calculus in $\R^{4}$. {Following \cite{CdV2, charbonnel, anarmonico}, the operators $A_1, A_2$ will be constructed in Subsection \ref{oscilla} by quantizing the classical actions. {Assumptions \ref{assumption.A} and \ref{assumption.H}} will be verified in Subsection \ref{oscilla}, so that we have the following:

 \begin{theorem} Consider the Schr\"odinger equation \eqref{p.abs} with $H_0$ given by \eqref{anha.H0} and $V(.)\in C^\infty_b(\R;\cA^{\tb}_1)$, with $\tb<\frac{2\ell}{\ell+1}$, then the corresponding evolution operator fulfills \eqref{growth.eq}. \end{theorem}